LDurham89/CNN_Cancer_Detection/Draft.md

 ### Refinement - here talk about experimenting with layers before then using gridsearch cv to refine model
+GridSearchCV is a very cool feature provided by Sci-Kit Learn, which allows us to find the best combination of hyperparameters to use on our model.
+This is great as it provides a convenient and objective measure for the how well different sets of hyperparameters performs without requiring us to extensively test different model combinations based on intuition (although good intuition is needed to get the process off the ground).

+###What did i do?

 ## Section 4 - Results